tooreht/django-jsonsuit/CONTRIBUTING.md

 3. The pull request should work for Python 3.9, 3.10, 3.11 and for
     PyPy.
 Check <https://github.com/tooreht/django-jsonsuit/actions>
     and make sure that the tests pass for all supported Python versions.

-## Tips

-To run a subset of tests:

-    $ python -m unittest tests.test_jsonsuit